Manhattan: Public transportation

-The US$11.1 billion East Side Access project, which brings LIRR trains to Grand Central Terminal, opened in 2023; this project utilized a pre-existing train tunnel beneath the East River, connecting the East Side of Manhattan with Long Island City, Queens.
+The East Side Access project, which brings LIRR trains to Grand Central Terminal, opened in 2023.
 Four multi-billion-dollar projects were completed in the mid-2010s: the $1.4 billion Fulton Center in November 2014, the $2.4 billion 7 Subway Extension in September 2015, the $4 billion World Trade Center Transportation Hub in March 2016, and Phase 1 of the $4.5 billion Second Avenue Subway in January 2017.

-MTA New York City Transit offers a wide variety of local buses within Manhattan under the brand New York City Bus.
+MTA New York City Transit operates local buses within Manhattan under the brand New York City Bus.
 An extensive network of express bus routes serves commuters and other travelers heading into Manhattan.
-The bus system served 784 million passengers citywide in 2011, placing the bus system's ridership as the highest in the nation, and more than double the ridership of the second-place Los Angeles system.

-The Roosevelt Island Tramway, one of two commuter cable car systems in North America, whisks commuters between Roosevelt Island and Manhattan in less than five minutes, and has been serving the island since 1978.
-(The other system in North America is the Portland Aerial Tram.)